A topic from the subject of Experimentation in Chemistry.

 Acids

-Acids are substances that donate protons (H+ ions).
-They have a sour taste, turn litmus paper red, and react with bases to form salts.
+Acids are substances that donate protons (H+ ions) to a solution.
+They typically taste sour, turn blue litmus paper red, and react with bases to form salts and water.
+Strong acids completely dissociate in water, while weak acids only partially dissociate.

 Bases